directus/directus/docs/extensions/hooks.md

 Filter hooks act on the event's payload before the event is fired.
 They allow you to check, modify, or cancel an event.

-Below is an example of canceling a `create` event by throwing a standard Directus exception.
+Below is an example of canceling a `create` event by throwing a Directus error.

 ```js
 import { createError } from '@directus/errors';